Property Acquisition Hub

 Key underwriting disciplines that separate disciplined buyers from reactive ones include using in-place rents rather than projected rents, applying conservative vacancy assumptions based on local submarket data rather than national averages, and modeling financing at rates above your current quote to confirm the deal holds under reasonable stress conditions.

-A second resource in this category covers how to calculate cap rate, cash-on-cash return, and debt service coverage ratio in sequence, along with the reality checks that matter more than headline numbers: local vacancy behavior, maintenance intensity, tax and insurance volatility, and the durability of rent growth assumptions in your specific market.
+The investment property evaluation framework covers how to calculate cap rate, cash-on-cash return, and debt service coverage ratio in sequence, along with the reality checks that matter more than headline numbers: local vacancy behavior, maintenance intensity, tax and insurance volatility, and the durability of rent growth assumptions in your specific market.

 Market selection is a process, not a gut call.
 A credible market analysis requires triangulating three signals: rental demand relative to available supply, rent growth trends over the trailing 12 to 24 months, and forward-looking supply pressure from permitted and under-construction units in the submarket.